Stanislaus Papczyński: New Marian congregation

 On 6 June 1701, Papczyński pronounced a solemn profession of vows in the hands of the Apostolic Nuncio, Francesco Pignatelli, and then received the profession of vows from the other Marians, a very important milestone in establishing the first Polish religiouis order for men.
 On the way to the realization of this goal, for a duration of 30 years, Papczyński had to overcome innumerable difficulties.
 A few times he doubted whether or not God truly wanted him to follow this road.

 Death and burial

-He died on 17 September 1701, and was buried at the Church of the Lord's Cenacle in Gora Kalwaria.
+He died on 17 September 1701, and was buried at the Church of the Lord's Cenacle in Góra Kalwaria.

 Spirituality

 At school, from the pulpit, in confessional, or at his desk, Papczyński proclaimed the word of God everywhere in speech and writing, emphasizing particularly the need to care for those wronged by the society.
 His work followed the beliefs proclaimed in "Templum Dei Mysticum": "O how admirable are those who mutually work with Christ, and, solely out of love for Him, sincerely and zealously announce all that is essential for salvation, for leading a Christian life, for rooting out vices, and increasing virtues.
 This is the greatest and most fruitful work of mercy".

 Two centuries before the proclamation of the Dogma of the Immaculate Conception Stanislaus professed: "I believe everything that the holy Roman Church believes, but first of all I profess that the Most Holy Mother of God, Mary, was conceived without any stain of original sin".
 This privilege of the Immaculate Conception was very precious to him.
 He talked about it in sermons and wrote extensively on the subject.
 In 1670 he made a "vow of blood" witnessing his readiness to lay down his life if necessary in honor of Mary's Immaculate Conception.
 Papczyński lived in times illustrated by the Polish writer Henryk Sienkiewicz in his "Trilogy", describing the Cossack wars, the Swedish invasion of Poland, and finally, the Polish army's victory at Vienna.
 He himself accompanied Polish troops in battles against Turks in Ukraine in 1674, and witnessed that many people died unshriven.